GE2025: Singapore Democratic Party launches manifesto, calls for changes to economic, healthcare and housing policies

 It called for a talent track system to ensure that "only foreign professionals whose skills and credentials are rigorously verified" may work in Singapore.

-Firms looking to hire foreign professionals should also be required to show that the skills they are sekeing are not available within the "Singaporean candidate pool".
+Firms looking to hire foreign professionals should also be required to show that the skills they are seeking are not available within the "Singaporean candidate pool".

 SDP said policies that "entrench ethnic and other differences" work against helping citizens and new immigrants feel a sense of belonging and loyalty.

-It called for the Ethnic Integration Policy to be abolished, and the race identification on NRICs to be removed.
+It called for the Ethnic Integration Policy to be abolished, and the race identification on National Registration Identity Cards to be removed.

 "Sensible immigration limits will allow Singaporean culture to strengthen and flourish, and facilitate the organic emergence of a Singapore Identity that new immigrants can take pride in being a part of," said the party.